opc-cpvp/sondage-survey-external/README.md

 	- Is not working syncro oncompleting and it cannot reach onComplete.
 Work around: use XMLHttpRequest async = false in oncompleting.
 	- Also, I cannot get the ReferenceNumber property from the response.
 Work around: use XMLHttpRequest.
 -) localization in the model, inject IStringLocalizer didn't work.
-Maybe I need to have an interface like ISurveyPAModel -) PDF;
+Maybe I need to have an interface like ISurveyPAModel
-	- Attachments are missing
-	- Remove menu button when finished with the bugs

 -) Test on Internet Explorer
 	-